New Play and Musical Development Initiative

 Past Fellows have gone on to helm lauded productions in New York and around the country.
 The Projects’ alumni include May Adrales, Oliver Butler, Evan Cabnet, Carolyn Cantor, Davis McCallum, Patricia McGregor, Lila Neugebauer, and Moritz von Stuelpnagel.
 Past Fellowship projects, such as Alex Timbers and Michael Friedman’s Bloody Bloody Andrew Jackson, Amy Herzog’s After the Revolution, Samuel D. Hunter’s Pocatello, and Jason Kim’s The Model American have gone on to major regional, Off-Broadway, and Broadway productions.

 The Playwright-in-Residence is both an artist and a member of the artistic staff who works and lives at the Festival for the duration of the summer.
-He or she contributes not only by writing plays that will be seen in reading or workshop form and potentially on the Festival stages, but also by creating program dramaturgy for playbills and moderating post-show talkbacks.
+They contribute not only by writing plays that will be seen in reading or workshop form and potentially on the Festival stages, but also by creating program dramaturgy for playbills and moderating post-show talkbacks.
 Playwrights-in-Residence have included Max Posner, Harrison David Rivers, Michael R. Jackson, and Diana Oh.

 Our weekly reading series offers the public the opportunity to hear new plays read by members of the Festival company.
 In addition, WTF partners with the Anna L. Weissberger Foundation to administer the prestigious L. Arnold Weissberger Award for Playwriting, which includes a $10,000 prize for the author, optional publication of the work by Samuel French, a Concord Theatricals Company, a Fridays@3 reading of the work, and the Jay Harris Commission for a new piece to be developed with the Festival.

 **The New Play and Musical Development Initiative is only possible due to the generous support of benefactors, whose donations fund all the programs you see above.
 Please consider making a gift to support the New Play and Musical Development Initiative today and help us develop the work of tomorrow!**